Website Manager

 • The goal is often to develop players for higher levels of baseball/softball, such as high school and college.

-• There are often multiple teams within one program of different skilled players.
+• There are often multiple teams within one program for different skill levels.

 Key Points